What do you know about your mobile app users?

-Today, the number of tags in a container is not limited or at least I haven't been able to reach a limit.
+Today, the number of tags in a container is limited but the specifics of the limit have never been advertised.
 Most browsers will not open more than six to eight simultaneous HTTP requests to a single domain which will limit the number of the "tracking pixels" you could fire to the same system.

 In the free version of Google Tag Manager, you can have three Workspaces active at the same time.